 We expect to put in place a capital structure that provides us with the flexibility to grow and a cost of debt capital that allows us to compete for investment opportunities.
 Subject to market conditions, we expect to complete one or more financing transactions on or prior to the completion of the spin-off.
-As a result of these financing transactions, we expect to have total indebtedness of approximately \$30 million.
-The amount reflects proceeds from issuance, including approximately \$1.2 million in estimated financing costs.
+As a result of these financing transactions, we expect to have total indebtedness of between \$ million and \$ million.
+The amount reflects proceeds from issuance, net of approximately \$ million in estimated financing costs.
 The financing transactions may include bank debt, a revolving credit facility and long-term financing.
 We have not yet identified the specific sources of funds, and any financing transactions may not be completed in the timeframe or size indicated, or at all.